mhweiner/autorel/README.md

 - Run pre-release tasks (tests, builds, etc.)
 - Bump the version and tag based on commit messages
 - Create tagged GitHub releases with notes
-- Publish to npm
+- Publish to npm registry (or other package managers)
-- Run custom scripts
+- Run custom scripts or commands with the new version number available as an environment variable

 🚀 Like `semantic-release` or `release-please`, but faster, more reliable, and easier to use.